Automattic/mongoose/docs/middleware.md

 });
 ```

+Here are the possible strings that can be passed to `pre()`
+- save
+- validate
+- find
+- findOne
+- findOneAndUpdate
+- updateOne
+- deleteOne
+- remove
+- init

 In [mongoose 5.x](http://thecodebarbarian.com/introducing-mongoose-5.html#promises-and-async-await-with-middleware), instead of calling `next()` manually, you can use a
 function that returns a promise.
 In particular, you can use [`async/await`](http://thecodebarbarian.com/common-async-await-design-patterns-in-node.js.html).